 Development of and connection to municipal water and sewer services are required as a condition of approving tract maps unless location of public services is not available.

 For example, wells and/or private sewage disposal systems may be allowed depending on lot size, relative location to existing service systems and proposed land use.
 Water service is necessary for a constant supply of potable water.
-It should be noted that the

-City of Wheatland provides potable water to all development within the city, which relies solely on groundwater, and available capacity needed for buildout of the Wheatland General Plan currently exists.
+It should be noted that the City of Wheatland provides potable water to all development within the city, which relies solely on groundwater, and available capacity needed for buildout of the Wheatland General Plan currently exists.
+The City of Wheatland will continue to provide water service to its residents.
 Sewer services are necessary for the sanitary disposal of wastewater.
+In accordance with the requirements of State Law SB 1087, the City of Wheatland has established specific procedures to grant priority water and sewer service to developments with units affordable to lower-income households.